Jewel Of The Seas accidents and incidents

 On February 7, 2015, while en-route to San Juan, Puerto Rico, a small fire broke out in one of the stacks.
-It was quickly extinquished, but the incident caused malfunction of the ship’s air conditioning system for 5 hours, and the sewage system (toilets) was out for ~ 2 hours.
+It was quickly extinguished, but the incident caused malfunction of the ship’s air conditioning system for 5 hours, and the sewage system (toilets) was out for ~ 2 hours.
 After leaving the port, there was a power outage for ~ 10 m, caused by a blown breaker.

 The incident resulted in an injured crew and damaged mast and some equipment on it.
 The injured crew was transferred to a local hospital.
 The vessel remained seaworthy and continued the Atlantic Ocean crossing.
 The itinerary included stops in Iceland and Canada (Newfoundland).

 07 December 2010Structural and Technical Issues

 The incident caused ~30 min late arrival in the Port of Cartagena and 1 hour late departure to compensate the lost time.
-While docked in Colombia, divers were inspecting the ship for damages below waterline.
+While docked in Colombia, divers were inspecting the ship for damages below the waterline.
 Local authorities were notified.
-On this itinerary, most of the Colon (Panama) shore excursions were cancelled due to flooding caused by torrential rains.
+On this itinerary, most of the Colon (Panama) shore excursions were canceled due to flooding caused by torrential rains.

-Propulsion / Power Loss
+03 August 2010Propulsion / Power Loss

 On August 3, 2010, while in Baltic Sea, the ship experienced propulsion problems with 1 of its all 4 hydraulic motors.
-The incident resulted in a reduced cruising speed and itinerary changes.
+The incident resulted in reduced cruising speed and itinerary changes.
 Royal Caribbean announced repairs started in Harwich (England), but a replacement motor was needed to be completed.
 The motor was replaced in Russia while the ship was docked in St Petersburg.
 In the current itinerary, Stockholm was replaced by Visby, and some of the scheduled port stay times were altered.

-Cruise Illness / Norovirus Outbreaks
+June 2010Cruise Illness / Virus Outbreaks

 June 2010, a GI illness outbreak on the ship (no CDC data) caused late embarkation on the next scheduled voyage.
 Passengers booked on June 12 itinerary were informed to arrive late.
 Embarkation was delayed due to enhanced sanitizing procedures.

-Cruise Illness / Norovirus Outbreaks
+February 2010Cruise Illness / Virus Outbreaks

 February 2010, CDC reported on the voyage Feb 22 to Mar 5, a Norovirus outbreak affected 102 passengers (out of 2158, or 4,7%) and 14 crew (out of 848, or 1,6%).
-All sick experienced the Noro virus symptoms (Gastrointestinal disease) of vomiting and diarrhea.
+All sick experienced the Norovirus symptoms (Gastrointestinal disease) of vomiting and diarrhea.

-Propulsion / Power Loss
+07 July 2008Propulsion / Power Loss

 On July 7, 2008, the ship is experienced some engine problems and was running at reduced speed.
 Due to these problems, the scheduled October 18 voyage was cancelled and the vessel entered dry-dock.